GMMan/st-link-hack/paper/paper.md

 ![Write to flash function](img/6_bootloader_write_flash.png)

-From the bootloader mode function, you know the destination is whatever you gave when you issued your last command.
+From the bootloader mode function, the destination is what you set when you issued your last command.
 The function loops over the decrypted data buffer, and writes 32 bits into flash at a time.
 Now let's go into the function that writes the flash.

 ![Write flash word function](img/7_flash_program.png)